arushidoshi/Linux_Server_Config/README.md

   `engine = create_engine('postgresql://catalog:password@localhost/booklibrary')`
   - For setting up the database, run `python /var/www/catalog/catalog/database_setup.py`
   - For populating the database with sample of books, run `python /var/www/catalog/catalog/lotsofbooks.py`
-  - To ensure that no remote connections to the database are allowed, check if the contents of the file `sudo nano /etc/postgresql/9.3/main/pg_hba.conf` look like this:
+  - To ensure that no remote connections to the database are allowed, check if the output of the command `sudo nano /etc/postgresql/9.5/main/pg_hba.conf` look like this:
   ```
   local   all             postgres                                peer
   local   all             all                                     peer